Chocobozzz/PeerTube/FAQ.md

 WEBM, MP4 or OGV videos.

-## I want to change my host, how can I do that?
+## I want to change my domain name, how can I do that?

 You can't.
 You'll need to re install an instance and reupload your videos.

 ## Should I have a big server to run PeerTube?